Jennifer A. Pietenpol, Ph.D.

 Nashville, TN 37232-0146

-p53 family signaling axis (p53, p63, and p73); Mechanisms of cell cycle checkpoints; Breast Cancer; Head and Neck Cancer
+p53 family signaling axis (p53, p63, and p73); Breast Cancer; Mechanisms of tumor suppression and epithelial cell differentiation

 - Barton, CE, Tahinci, E, Barbieri, CE, Johnson, KN, Hanson, AJ, Jernigan, KK, Chen, TW, Lee, E, Pietenpol, JA DeltaNp63 antagonizes p53 to regulate mesoderm induction in Xenopus laevis.
 Dev Biol, 2009.